mc-carlessi/mysql-enterprise-security/create-compute/create-compute.md

     Instances
     ![CONNECT](./images/db-list.png " ")

     b.
-Click the `myclient` Compute Instance link
+Click the `myserver` Compute Instance link

     ![CONNECT](./images/05compute08-b.png " ")

     c.
-Copy `myclient` plus  the `Public IP Address` to the notepad
+Copy `myserver` plus  the `Public IP Address` to the notepad

-2. Indicate the location of the private key you created earlier with **myclient**.
+2. Indicate the location of the private key you created earlier with **myserver**.

     Enter the username **opc** and the Public **IP Address**.

-    Note: The **myclient**  instance shows the  Public IP Address as mentioned on TASK 5: #11
+    Note: The **myserver**  instance shows the  Public IP Address as mentioned on TASK 5: #11

     (Your SSH login command should look like this: